-But our largest concern is the risk of losing massive accumulations of carbon, stored underground as calcite-C. This C capture and storage system is functioning now, and will continue to capture and store C for long time periods if soils are not disturbed.
-In the Chuckwalla Valley of the California deserts, C as CaCO3 was 8 kg·m-2, within the top 1.35 m of soil (Schlesinger 1985) in one profile and 3.5 kg·m-2 in a second.
+But our largest concern is the risk of losing massive accumulations of carbon, stored underground as calcite-C. This C capture and storage system is functioning now and will continue to capture and store C for long time periods if soils are not disturbed.
+In the Chuckwalla Valley of the California deserts, C as CaCO3 was 8 kgC/m2, within the top 1.35 m of soil (Schlesinger 1985) in one profile and 3.5 kgC/m2 in a second.
 CaCO3 can be found across the valley.
-Assuming an average of 6 kg·m-2, there could be 60 metric tons of C per ha of microphyll woodland/creosote bush in the surface soils.
+Assuming an average of 6 kgC/m2, there could be 60 metric tons of C per ha of microphyll woodland/creosote bush in the surface soils.
 A large fraction of the Chuckwalla Valley creosote bush and microphyll woodland has already been stripped of vegetation for a single solar development.